dgomie/SVG-logo-maker/README.md

   [License](#license)

   ## Description
-  This project allows the user to generate their own logo through CLI prompts.
-The logo is generated with the use of Inquirer to gather the user's prompts and by utilizing shape classes to render the logo.
+  This project was created to help users create simple logo designs for their projects.
+The application allows the user to generate their own logo through CLI prompts.
+The logo is generated through the use of Inquirer to gather the user's prompts in the terminal, and by utilizing shape classes that take those prompts and render a logo.

   ## Installation
   Run the following command to install the required dependencies.